 Becoming a Nurse in Tennessee

-How to Get Certified Nursing Assistant (CNA) Certification in Tennessee
+How To Get CNA Certification in Tennessee

 Nurse aides may view their certification status through the Tennessee Department of Health's website or by calling the department.
 Every two years, CNAs in Tennessee must recertify in order to stay on the registry.
 Recertification does not require a fee, but CNAs must prove that they worked at least one shift of eight hours or more in the past two years in order to qualify.

-In the state of Tennessee, licensed practical nurse (or LPN) licenses require a similar application process to obtaining an RN license in the state.
-Tennessee nursing licenses for LPNs require that applicants either already hold a license in another state and apply by endorsement or by examination.
-Students must submit to a criminal background check and fingerprinting six weeks before graduation and register with Pearson VUE for the NCLEX-PN two weeks before graduation from an approved LPN training program.
+After completing an online LPN program in TN, students can apply for their licenses.
+LPN licenses require a similar application process to obtaining an RN license in the state.
+Tennessee nursing licenses for LPNs require that applicants already hold a license in another state and apply by endorsement, or they can apply through the examination process.
+Students must submit to a criminal background check and fingerprinting six weeks before graduation and register with Pearson VUE for the PN-version of the National Council Licensure Examination (NCLEX) two weeks before graduation from an approved LPN training program.
 The NCLEX-PN fee for LPNs is $100.

-Students must then graduate and apply for their licensure by sending their official transcripts, unopened, from the school to the board.
+Students must then graduate and apply for their licensure by sending their official transcripts (unopened) from the school to the board.
 The fee to retake the exam is $110, and the fee to apply by endorsement is $115.

-In order to obtain a Tennessee nursing license, individuals must either have a registered nursing (or RN) license in another state or take an exam.
+In order to obtain a Tennessee nursing license, individuals must either have an RN license in another state or take an exam.
 Students applying for a Tennessee RN license by examination must submit to a criminal background check as well as fingerprinting six weeks before their graduation date from an approved nursing program.
-Two weeks before their graduation date, they must register with Pearson Vue for their National Council Licensure Examination (NCLEX) and pay their exam fee, which is $100.
+Two weeks before their graduation date, they must register with Pearson Vue for their NCLEX and pay their exam fee, which is $100.
 Retake exam fees are $110.

-After graduation, students must offer their official transcripts to the board and upload proof of their citizenship, a passport picture and a declaration of their citizenship.
+After graduation, students must offer their official transcripts to the board and upload proof of their citizenship, a form of government ID, and a declaration of their citizenship.
 After passing the NCLEX, their nursing licenses will be mailed to them.
 Individuals who choose to apply by endorsement must pay $115.

 To apply, the candidate must have official transcripts sent directly to the board, fill out the online application, and provide their official national certification number as well as their declaration of citizenship.
-Finally, they must upload a copy of their RN license and submit to a criminal background check.
+Finally, they must upload a copy of their RN license and submit it to a criminal background check.
 The fee for the APRN application in Tennessee is $210.